SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Passes

-The compiler first translates the macro-expanded input into an assembly-style metacode made of assignments of function call return values and jumps.
+The TUNIX compiler has a micro-pass architecture, requiring only workspace for the current pass.
+It translates macro-expanded input into an assembly-style metacode made of assignments, jumps and jump tags.
 Function information is also gathered for the following optimization and code generation passes.

 Transform to metacode:
 * Compiler macro expansion